Conwy Valley line: History

 The line's proximity to the River Conwy at its northern end has led to periodic problems with flooding over the years.
 In 2004, 2005 and 2019 floods resulted in prolonged closures whilst the trackbed and embankments were rebuilt; the 2004 floods put the line out of action from early February until 22 May that year.

 The line was again closed from 27 December 2015 for seven weeks, after the formation was damaged by floodwater in more than 100 places following heavy rain on Boxing Day.

 A further closure occurred between February and April 2017 after Storm Doris, when a tree fell on the track near Pont-y-Pant.
 Engineers had to move over 300 tonnes of rock and fallen vegetation during the recovery work.

 In March 2019 the line closed again due to severe damage to infrastructure caused by Storm Gareth.
-The railway line reopened on 24 July 2019, in time for the National Eisteddfod near Llanrwst.
+The damage from the storm had left sections of the line suspended in the air as the embankments had been washed away, and other sections were under water, which made the route unsafe for rail traffic.
+Following repair work, the line from Llandudno Junction to North Llanwrst was re-opened on 24 July 2019, in time for the National Eisteddfod; the rest of the route would reopen in August.

 Storm Ciara's heavy rainfall on 8–9 February 2020 once again damaged the trackbed near the Conwy estuary north of Llanrwst, closing the line yet again.
 Ballast was washed away in several sections.
 The line reopened on 28 September following repair work and additional mitigation work in vulnerable locations.
 Progress of the repair work was partly affected by the COVID-19 pandemic.